#WestWing Creator Aaron Sorkin Comments On A Possible Reboot

 — Entertainment Tonight (@etnow) April 20, 2018

-At this time, the series West Wing is still running in its entirety on Netflix, and Sorkin admits it is still popular.
+At this time, West Wing is still running in its entirety on Netflix, and Sorkin admits it is still popular.

 “Incredibly, the show has a legacy.
 The last thing I would want to do is harm that, so if I can come up with an idea that doesn’t feel like A Very Brady Christmas, if I can come up with an idea that works, then yeah.”

-Sorkin was then asked if he did a West Wing reboot, would he want to create a fictional Trump-like character, to which he firmly said no, that Trump holds no appeal, said The Hollywood Reporter.
+Sorkin was then asked if he did a West Wing reboot, would he want to create a fictional Trump-like character, to which he firmly said no, Trump holds no appeal, said The Hollywood Reporter.

 “Trump is exactly what he looks like: a really dumb guy with an observable psychiatric disorder.”